richardupright/TF-cronos/README.md

 Terraform comes in 2 solutions : on-prem or cloud.
 * on-prem is free, no restriction.
 * cloud is free with a limit of 5 users in the team.
-You can also have Terraform Enterpise, which is the cloud solution without restrictions but isn't free.
+\n You can also have Terraform Enterpise, which is the cloud solution without restrictions but isn't free.

 ## Terraform on-prem (CLI)
 1. Install terraform (guide : https://learn.hashicorp.com/terraform/getting-started/install.html)